 I love advent calendars so much.
-I love that it gives us a little something to do every single day, a little something to look forward to.
+I love that it gives us a little something to do every single day during December, as we lead up to Christmas.
 In our house, we have three advent calendars.
 (If you haven’t gotten an advent calendar yet, check out our list of some of the best ones this year.)
 Several years ago my mom bought advent calendars for the kids and has made it her tradition to fill them every year.
 What I love is that the kids LOVE these calendars but they are so simple!
 We’ve compiled a list of our favorite advent calendar fillers to give you ideas to keep you going all month long!

 Candy Advent Calendar Fillers